Rent control in Massachusetts: Foreclosure

-Redistribution of state aid
+Redistribution of state aid and tax burden

-Because they fell into disrepair, and because properties that generate less income are less valuable, they were assessed lower.
-Municipalities lost tax revenue because of the lower assessments.
-Because of the lower tax revenue, state aid to communities with rent control went up, forcing communities without rent control to subsidize those who had it.
+Because rent-controlled apartments fell into disrepair, and because properties that generate less income are less valuable, they were assessed lower.
+The total tax assessment in communities with rent control declined.
+Because municipalities lost tax revenue due to the lower assessments, state aid to communities with rent control increased, forcing communities without rent control to subsidize those who had it.